artyymcflyy/TwitterV2/README.md

 - [X] When composing, you should have a countdown in the upper right for the tweet limit.
 - [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [X] Retweeting and favoriting should increment the retweet and favorite count.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+- [X] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Updated the tweet cell and tweet details based on whether someone I follow retweeted a status.
+This includes updating the reply username and updating the retweet and favorites count of the retweeted status.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):